Jalkhov/jamstack-templates/README.md

-Repository of Jamstack template assets.
+### Repository of Jamstack template assets.

+Coming soon tutorial about how to contribute with templates